 There is a pervasive misconception that babies are somehow born on a blank slate.
 Even though we know better, it doesn’t stop us from the feeling of befuddlement when our second child doesn’t respond to the parenting methods we have refined with our first child.
 While we acknowledge that we all have different personalities that cause us to respond differently to a situation, we rarely consider the possibility that our child’s personality may have thrown an unknown variable into the mix.

-The fact remains – our children’s personalities do affect how they behave and respond to our parenting methods.
-So how can we determine our children’s personality type and how can we adjust our methods of teaching and parenting to make the most of it?
+The fact remains – our child’s personality does affect how he behaves and responds to our parenting methods.
+So how can we determine our child’s personality type and how can we adjust our methods of teaching and parenting to make the most of it?

 The Myers-Briggs Personality Profile

 One of the more popular personality assessments is the Myers-Briggs personality profile.
 It is based on Jung Typology and covers 16 different personality types that reveal your innate preferences.
 Each personality type is represented by four letters chosen from four pairs of letters.

 - [T]hinking – [F]eeling

 It is worth noting that with children below the age of 12, the T/F and S/N letters are usually not very well defined and are sometimes omitted.
 The Myers-Briggs Personality Test is also usually indicated for children 7 years and above.
 That said, you may be able to recognise certain traits that help you identify your younger child’s personality type.

 - ISTJ – Responsible, sincere, analytical, reserved, realistic, systematic.
 Hardworking and trustworthy with sound practical judgment.